APPROACHES

 Embodied Processing

-Embodied Processing (EP) is a somatic and psycho-spiritual modality grounded in both the ancient healing traditions and modern neuroscience.
-It was co-created by Australian practitioners Matt Kay and Ryan Hassan in response to their own experiences healing from trauma.
+Embodied Processing (EP) is a somatic (body-centred), psycho-spiritual modality which draws on the ancient healing traditions as well as modern neuroscience.
+It was co-created by Australian practitioners Matt Kay and Ryan Hassan in response to their own lived experiences.

-This approach focuses on safely meeting and digesting somatic wounds or body-centred restrictions driving surface symptoms using the body's innate intelligence to discharge stress, heal and return to equilibrium.
-It centres around resourcing or building a felt-sense of safety as well as self regulating practices and offers techniques to help process emotions, stuck energies and survival stress, integrate 'orphaned' parts and find completion around past experiences.
+EP utilizes the body's innate intelligence to discharge stress, heal and return to equilibrium.
+It is an experiential process anchored by resourcing as well as self-regulating practices and offers different ways to help process emotions and stuck energies, integrate internal parts and find completion around past experiences.

 Constellations Work

-Constellations is a holistic approach to healing and transformation which traverses philosophy, art, psychology and biology and was founded by Bert Hellinger, a German therapist, author, wisdom teacher and mystic.
+This holistic approach to healing and transformation traverses philosophy, art, psychology and biology and was founded by Bert Hellinger, a German therapist, author, wisdom teacher and mystic.

 Constellations offer dynamic representational work with energy fields.
-Systemic & Family Constellations help to uncover, shift and heal ancestral generational patterns and unprocessed experiences in the family field that lie behind an issue or topic.
-Structural Constellations overlap with systemic and relational work, supporting exploration of individual themes, integration of internal parts and cultivation of embodied wholeness.
+Family / Systemic Constellations help to uncover, shift and heal ancestral generational patterns and unprocessed experiences in the family field that lie behind an issue or topic.
+Structural Constellations overlap with systemic and relational work, supporting exploration of individual themes, integration of internal parts and cultivation of embodied or somatic wholeness.

-One-on-one and group processes utilize key representatives or elements - the issue holder or seeker, persons involved and / or other related aspects - to set up, explore and transform the inner image of an issue or topic.
-Supportive facilitation helps the participant/s to 'represent' or intuitively feel into and express for these elements, sometimes initially unnamed so that the field can speak freely and get to the heart of the matter.
+Both individual and group processes utilize key representatives or elements - the issue holder or seeker, persons involved and / or other related aspects - to set up, explore and transform the inner image of an issue or topic.
+Supportive facilitation helps the participant/s to 'represent' or feel into and intuitively express for these elements, sometimes initially unnamed so the field can speak clearly and get to the heart of the matter.

 Slow Mindful Yoga